 Turn over facing towards you and place the zipper on top of the body right sides together starting from your left with the zipper’s open side.
 Pin in a few places.

-Next cut off some fabric next to the zipper, but not the zipper itself.
+Cut off some fabric next to the zipper, but not the zipper itself.
 Only 2-3 mm.
-When we go over the zipper for top-stitching, this trimming step will make the raw edge well hidden under the zipper completely and therefore — the tidy look of the lining side.
+When we go over the zipper for top-stitching, this trimming step will make the raw edge hidden under the zipper completely and therefore — the tidy look of the lining inside.